karanpratapsingh/learn-go/README.md

 # Context

-In concurrent programs, it's often necessary to preempt operations because of timeouts, cancellation, or failure of another portion of the system.
+In concurrent programs, it's often necessary to preempt operations because of timeouts, cancellations, or failure of another portion of the system.

 The `context` package makes it easy to pass request-scoped values, cancellation signals, and deadlines across API boundaries to all the goroutines involved in handling a request.